mayperri/cs-665-assignment-3/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+  - My implementation is very flexible, classes can be easily added and to change a class will not influence changes in multiple locations.
+However, the outpu for each class could definitely be optimized.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+  - The code is very readable, the classes are clear and very simple put.

 - Describe how you have avoided duplicated code and why it is important.
+  - The factory method helps with not duplicating code, the use of the interface allows this.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+  - I have used the factory method pattern in this application because there were multiple classes that needed to be initialized but with customize conditions and this method allows that.

 # Maven Commands